pawpperoni/manual-systemd-unit-execution/Documentation/units.md

 section [**[Section]** (Explained in sections part)](sections.md#service).

 ### Slice
+Slices manages hierarchically resources of a group of processes.
+This permits resources to be assigned or restricted to any process of the slice. **Slice Units** have they own configuration paremter explained in [Sections [Slice]](sections.md#slice).

 ### Snapshot
 Snapshots are dynamic snapshots of the systemd status.
 Later the user